How To Control Your Player Pool In Stokastic Sims

 The second lever does not touch any single player.
 Instead, it reshapes the whole pool at once.

 The Low Stakes to High Stakes slider controls the contest archetype, which tells the field generator what KIND of contest you are in.
-The two levers underneath it are buy-in and field size — the same two numbers that should drive which contests you enter in the first place.
+The axis maps to the two numbers that define a contest — buy-in and field size — the same two numbers that should drive which contests you enter in the first place.
 Pushed left toward Low Stakes, you are modeling the huge, cheap contests, the quarter mini-maxes and their softer, chalkier opponents, so weaker plays show up more often and the field looks the way a $0.25 field really looks.
 Pushed right toward High Stakes, you are modeling the smaller, higher buy-in fields where the lineups are sharp, and the pool concentrates on the top plays.

 That concentration is where it gets interesting, and it flips the incentive most people expect.
-When the simulated field tightens onto the best plays, the sim starts to WANT contrarian pivots, because the way to beat a sharp, concentrated field is to get off the plays everyone is on — the same logic that separates GPP builds from cash builds.
+When the simulated field tightens onto the best plays, the sim starts to WANT contrarian pivots, because the way to beat a sharp, concentrated field is to get off the plays everyone is on — the same logic that powers winning DFS tournaments.
 Slide toward High Stakes and the tool surfaces the leverage plays a concentrated field creates.
 The small, high buy-in fields ($55 and up) are sharper DFS rooms, and the slider lets you simulate that room on purpose.
-(One note: the archetype selector also has a Marquee setting for the day's flagship contest, so the slider is the Low-to-High axis, not the whole archetype menu.)
+(Two notes on the dials here: the archetype selector also has a Marquee setting for the day's flagship contest, so the slider is the Low-to-High axis, not the whole archetype menu.
+And the slider's partner dial, Percent To First, is what tells the sim how much to REWARD those contrarian, ceiling-chasing builds once the field is set: the slider sharpens the field, Percent To First grades against it.
+The full breakdown of both is in Contest Archetype & Percent to First.)

-Notice what just happened with Scheffler.
+Notice what just happened with the Rahm fade from earlier.
 A negative boost thins him out one player at a time.
-But if Scheffler is the chalk the whole field is stacking, sliding toward High Stakes can accomplish something similar from the other direction, by making the sim hunt for the pivot off him without you touching his number at all.
+But if Rahm is the chalk the whole field is stacking, sliding toward High Stakes can accomplish something similar from the other direction, by making the sim hunt for the pivot off him without you touching his number at all.
 Two different tools, same goal: less of the play the field is drowning in.

 The One Experiment That Teaches You The Machine